 PhD projects

 These fully funded PhD positions are available under the recently launched Horizon Europe Marie Skłodowska-Curie Action (MSCA) Doctoral Networks (DN) project “BEYOND” Beyond the current: Improving European flowing waters in an era of global change.
-The below positions are available for you as a Doctoral Candidate (DC) to apply for!
+DC 1, 5, 6, and 7 positions are available for you as a Doctoral Candidate (DC) to apply for until 2025-03-29!

 BEYOND will train the next generation of water professionals who will deliver scientific and technological innovation across disciplines, institutions and countries needed to solve European water quality problems in an era of global change.